Testing the cosmic distance duality relation using model-independent approach: Results and Discussion

 \section{Results and Discussion}

-The values of the cosmographic parameters are listed in Table~\ref{table1}.
-Since the error bars on $\eta(z_0)$ are very small, we have rescaled it by a factor of 100 for clarity.
+The values of the cosmography parameters are listed in Table~\ref{table1}.
 The deviations of $\eta(z_0)$ from its standard value of 1 are reported in the last column.
-Figure~\ref{fig2} provides a visual representation of the constraints on $\eta(z_0)$ for each dataset combination.
+Figure~\ref{fig1} provides a visual representation of the constraints on $\eta(z_0)$ for each dataset combination.

-We group the dataset combinations into two categories for convenience.
-The first group, referred to as the ``common dataset'', includes the combinations that are also analyzed in Ref.~\cite{fazzari_2025}: DESI$+r_d$, PP$+$CC, DESY5$+$CC, DESI$+r_d+$PP$+$CC, and DESI$+r_d+$DESY5$+$CC.
-For these combinations, we recover identical constraints on the cosmographic parameters and the same overall trends as reported in \citetalias{fazzari_2025}.
-The second group, referred to as the "new dataset", consists of two additional combinations considered in this work: DESI$+r_d+$PP and DESI$+r_d+$DESY5.
+For DESI$+r_d$, PP$+$CC and DESY5$+$CC we recover identical constraints on the cosmography parameters and the same overall trends as reported in \citetalias{fazzari_2025}.

-From Fig.~\ref{fig1}, we notice that the jerk parameter $j(z)$ has a large discrepancy with the $\Lambda$CDM value of $j \equiv 1$ for the new dataset.
-Further, we also notice from Fig.~\ref{fig1} that $q(z)$ has comparatively larger error bars when the expansion is centered at $z_0=0$ and they get smaller for $z_0 \simeq 0.3 - 0.6$.
-These findings are in accordance with the results of \citetalias{fazzari_2025}.

-The fact that the results from the new dataset match with those of \citetalias{fazzari_2025} is expected.
-The new dataset consists of DESI$+r_d+$PP and DESI$+r_d+$DESY5.
-The constraints on the cosmographic parameters match with those of DESI$+r_d+$PP$+$CC and DESI$+r_d+$DESY5$+$CC, respectively.
-CC data primarily constrains $H_0$.
-Including CC data partially breaks the degeneracy between DESI observables and $r_d$ and between PP and $M_B$ (for DESY5, we marginalize over $M_B$).
-Since we also include a CMB-based Gaussian prior on $r_d$, this constrains $H_0$ quite strongly as can be seen from Table~\ref{table1} when compared to other dataset combinations.
-Due to the CC data constraining primarily $H_0$, the constraints on the other cosmographic parameters are largely dependent on SNe and DESI datasets.
-Hence, the similarity in the constraints.

-Next, we examine the CDDR parameter $\eta(z)$ (Fig.~\ref{fig2}).
-For most of the dataset combinations, deviations remain within $2 \sigma$.
-However, at redshifts $z_0 = 0.5, 0.6$, $0.7$ and $0.8$, there is a greater than $2\sigma$ deviation in the case of DESI$+r_d+$SNe$+$CC.
-We notice that the statistical uncertainties on $\eta(z_0)$ is approximately between 0.002\% - 3\% across all datasets.
-In particular, for $z_0 = 0.5, 0.6$, 0.7 and 0.8, DESI$+r_d+$PP$+$CC has fractional uncertainty in the range $(0.03 - 0.09)\%$ while DESI$+r_d+$DESY5$+$CC has fractional uncertainty in the range $(0.05 - 0.11)\%$ .
-This sub-percent uncertainty implies that even minor deviations of the central value from $\eta(z)=1$ can appear highly significant.
-Indeed, the percentage deviations of the central values remain $\lesssim0.5\%$, indicating that the observed high-significance deviations at these redshifts are primarily driven by the very small statistical error bars.

-From Fig.~\ref{fig2}, we notice that for all dataset combinations except SNe$+$CC, central values of $\eta(z_0) = 1$ upto redshift $\sim0.6-0.7$.
-After this, there is a marginal decreasing trend in the central values of $\eta$.
-However, it is difficult to discern any trend in the $\eta(z_0)$ values for SNe$+$CC due to the comparatively larger error bars at redshifts greater than 0.3 - 0.4.
-We also notice that in all cases, as the redshift increases, the error bars increase noticeably.